qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 Creating a stored Connection ............................

-|mActionAddDb2Layer| The DB2 provider uses ODBC to connect to a DB2 database.
+|addDb2Layer| The DB2 provider uses ODBC to connect to a DB2 database.
 Windows includes ODBC by default.
-On Linux and UNIX systems the **unixodbc** package needs to be installed.
-You also need the DB2 Data Server Client installed on the system where you will be using QGIS.

 The first time you use an DB2 Spatial data source, you must create a connection to the database that contains the data.
 A connection can be created by:

-* Right-clicking on  |mIconDb2| :menuselection:`DB2` in the browser tree
-  and selecting :menuselection:`New connection`
+* Right-clicking on  |db2| :menuselection:`DB2` in the QGIS Browser panel and selecting :menuselection:`New connection`

 or

-* Selecting the |mActionAddDb2Layer| :menuselection:`Add DB2
+* Selecting the |addDb2Layer| :menuselection:`Add DB2
   Spatial Layer...` option from the :menuselection:`Layer` menu.
-  To access the connection manager, click on the **[New]** button to display the :guilabel:`Create a New DB2 Spatial Connection` dialog.
+  To access the connection manager, click on the **[New]** button to display the :guilabel:`Create a New DB2 Connection` dialog.

 The connection can be specified using either a Service/DSN name defined to ODBC or using the driver, host and port information.